Consider the following spec.topology.workers

 in your Cluster resource.

-We support all x86 architecture VM types, shared or dedicated vCPU, including arm64 machines .
+We support all VM types with at least 4GB RAM, shared or dedicated vCPU, including arm64 machines.

 Type | vCPUs | RAM | SSD |